sblanck/smagexp/README.md

 *recount tool form*

 #### DESeq2 analysis <a name="running-deseq2-analysis" />[[toc]](#toc)
-Count files retrieved by the recount galaxy tool can be analyzed with the The [DESeq2 tool available on the galaxy toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=1f158f7565dc70f9&changeset_revision=9a616afdbda5)
+Count files retrieved by the recount galaxy tool can be analyzed with the [DESeq2 tool available on the galaxy toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=1f158f7565dc70f9&changeset_revision=9a616afdbda5)
-For more information of how this tool works, sse the help section on the tool or refer to the  [Run DESeq2](#run-deseq) section of the [Step by step example of a RNA-seq meta-analysis](#step-by-step-example-of-a-rna-seq-meta-analysis) chapter.
+For more information of how this tool works, see the help section on the tool or refer to the  [Run DESeq2](#run-deseq) section of the [Step by step example of a RNA-seq meta-analysis](#step-by-step-example-of-a-rna-seq-meta-analysis) chapter.

 #### RNA-seq meta-analysis <a name="running-rnaseq-meta-analysis" />[[toc]](#toc)